jaraco/jaraco.github.io/_posts/2017-06-21-mongodb-stitch-a-first-experience.md

 title: MongoDB Stitch: A First Experience
 ---

-Yesterday, MongoDB announced their new backend as a service, MongoDB Stitch.
-Elliot Horowitz ran through the service with a blog accepting comments.
+Yesterday, MongoDB announced their new backend as a service, [MongoDB Stitch](https://www.mongodb.com/cloud/stitch).
+Eliot Horowitz ran through the service with a blog accepting comments.

 Today I tried it out.